Published: 16 June 2026

 1. Maintain a design system with accessibility baked in

-Document keyboard behaviour, ARIA patterns, and focus management.
+Document keyboard behaviour, ARIA patterns, and focus management for every component.

 2. Train designers and developers